RDLLab/posggym/docs/api/model.md

 	The Space object corresponding to all valid states.
 If implemented, all valid states should be contained within this space.

-	Note however, implementing state_space attribute is optional as many simulation-based algorithms (including RL and MCTS) don't need it to function and the state space be cumbersome to define.
-In cases where it is not implemented it should be None.
+	Implementing the ``state_space`` attribute is optional as many simulation-based algorithms (including RL and MCTS) don't require it to function and the state space can be difficult to define for some environments.
+In cases where it is not implemented it should be ``None``.

 .. autoattribute:: posggym.POSGModel.action_spaces